lamhq/tech-notes/pages/devops/aws/2-compute/5-load-balancer.md

 - Use when you need extreme performance, or protocols not supported by Application Load Balancers
 - Supports TCP, UDP, TLS protocols.
 - Can decrypt traffic with certificate installed
-- **Has sticky sessions**.
+- **Support sticky sessions**.
 Based on the source IP address of the client instead of a cookie.

 **Uses a flow hash routing algorithm**.
 Based on:
 - The protocol